sujyQ/DA/README.md

 # DA
-domain adaptation studies with Google Colab
+domain adaptation studies(in the past) with Google Colab